advancedtelematic/quickcheck-state-machine/talk/bobkonf-2019-summer-icfp/slides.md

 ---

-# Two ways of computing reliability from test experience
+# Bernoulli sampling model for computing reliability

-* Reliability = probability of a successful walk from the source to the sink state in the Markov chain
+* Reliability = 1 - 1 / MTTF (mean time to failure, where time could be number
+  of test cases)

+* Number of test cases = log(1 - Confidence) / log(Reliability)

+* E.g. To achieve 0.999 reliability with 95% confidence we need 2995 test cases
+  to pass without failure

+* Idea: pick desired confidence and reliability, calculate number of test cases needed, use QuickCheck to generate said many test cases

-* Bernoulli sampling model
+* Shortcomings
-    - Count successful and unsuccessful tests/walks
+    - Coarse-grained, did the whole test case succeed or not
     - Doesn't take test case length into account
+    - Doesn't allow the presence of failures (consider flaky tests)

-* Arc-based Bayesian model [@pp04, @xlss18]
+# Arc-based Bayesian model for computing reliability

-    - Count successful and unsuccessful state transitions (arcs)
+* More fine-grained, count successful and unsuccessful state transitions (arcs)

-    - Compute the overall reliability from the above, and taking the Markov chain probabilities and the probability mass for each sequence/test case
+* Compute the overall reliability (and variance) from the above, and taking the Markov chain probabilities and the probability mass for each sequence/test case

+* More complicated, see @pp04, and @xlss18 for details

-* (There are other ways to compute the reliability)
+* There are other ways to compute the reliability, but this seems to be the latest one published in the literature that I could find.
+It's also used by the JUMBL tool

 ---